BettercareHealth/bettercare/infection-prevention-and-control/test-4.md

 	1. At the point of care.
 16. The ideal handwashing basin/station should include which of the following?
 	1. A place to put the wet soap
-	1. Elbow-operated, “no touch” taps
+	1. Elbow-operated, ‘no touch’ taps
 	1. Alcohol handrub mounted at the sink
 	1. A plug for the sink.
 17. Which strategy can improve healthcare workers’ hand hygiene compliance rates?